ddradar/csddr/content/8.playstation2-us/1.max/take-it-to-the-morning-light.md

+---
-# Take It To The Morning Light (Extended Vocal) / Golden Gate
+title: Take It To The Morning Light (Extended Vocal) / Golden Gate
+---

 |Artist|BPM|From|
 |------|---|----|